 - The “Treat” Allocation: Use your weekly $4-5 surplus strategically.
 One week, buy fresh cilantro.
 Another, a single avocado or a bar of dark chocolate.
 This breaks the routine without breaking the budget.

 - The Spice Investment Plan: Dedicate $2-3 per month to acquire one new spice (smoked paprika, cumin, curry powder).
-This radically transforms the flavor profile of your core ingredients, creating the illusion of endless variety in your $25 vegan meal plan per week.
+This radically transforms the flavor profile of your core ingredients, creating the illusion of endless variety.

 - The Monthly Reset Meal: Save $5 from four weekly surpluses to enjoy a meal out or a premium store-bought vegan item.
 This psychological reset is crucial for adherence.

 - The Thrift Store Rice Cooker ($10).
-This humble appliance delivers perfect grains hands-free and is a cornerstone of efficient kitchen management for your $25 vegan meal plan per week.
+This humble appliance delivers perfect grains hands-free and is a cornerstone of efficient kitchen management.

 - The Instant Pot Goal.
 If possible, save for a multi-cooker.
 It renders dry beans quick and convenient, potentially eliminating the need for canned varieties and increasing your savings long-term.